20852 customer reviews

 Château de Fesles

-Château de Fesles is certainly one of Anjou's oldest vineyards.
-It is located in the extreme south of the Coteaux du Layon, near the village of Bonnezeaux, in the Loire Valley.
-Great wines of international renown have been made here for almost a thousand years.
-Classified as an exceptional terroir, the Château de Fesles parcels planted with Chenin Blanc and Cabernet Franc produce Anjou Blanc sec, Anjou Blanc rouge and Bonnezeaux.
-The vines occupy the highest slopes surrounding the village.
-Magnificently exposed, south and south-west, they overlook the Layon river.
+Château de Fesles is undoubtedly one of the oldest vineyards in Anjou.
+It is located at the southernmost tip of the Coteaux du Layon, near the village of Bonnezeaux in the Loire Valley.
+For almost a thousand years, this estate has been producing wines of international renown.
+Classified as an exceptional terroir, the vineyards of Château de Fesles are planted with Chenin Blanc and Cabernet Franc grapes, which are used to produce dry white Anjou, red Anjou, and Bonnezeaux wines.
+The vines occupy the highest hillsides surrounding the village.
+Magnificently exposed to the south and southwest, they overlook the Layon River.

 Wine estates recommended by

-Buy your Fesles wines at the best price on private sale!
+Buy your Fesles wines at the best price in a private sale!

 -20€